testing-library/react-hooks-testing-library/docs/usage/advanced-hooks.md

 ## Context

 Often, a hook is going to need a value out of context.
-The `useContext` hook is really good for this, but it will often required a `Provider` to be wrapped around the component using the hook.
+The `useContext` hook is really good for this, but it will often require a `Provider` to be wrapped around the component using the hook.
 We can use the `wrapper` option for `renderHook` to do just that.

 Let's change the `useCounter` example from the [Basic Hooks section](/usage/basic-hooks) to get a